 The Siberian Husky is a wiry, fast, and active pal that feels at home in the cold weather.
 Utilizing their front dewclaws for running, digging, and jumping, this animal was once used as a sled dog.
 Now, this playful pooch is at home in the living room, although they still require daily activity.

-As you can see, the list of different breeds with dewclaws is extensive and varied.
-All breeds have them, but the difference is whether they have back dewclaws, and whether or not those extra fingers are used.
+As you can see, this list of different breeds with dewclaws is extensive and varied.
+All breeds have them, but the difference is whether they have back dewclaws and whether or not those extra fingers are used.
 The purpose of the dewclaw is also varied, and many pups still make good use of them today.

 If you have ever watched your pup hold a chew toy between their paws, or climb their way up something steep, you are seeing the dewclaw in action.
 That being said, there are breeds that either do not get a lot of use out of the extra digit, or it is in a position where it’s not that great of a help.
 Furthermore, some owners and breeders opt to have it removed for reasons such as dog shows, injury, and aesthetics.